ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   I was captivated by the way
   the bay offered itself up
-  beyond the pebbles.
+  Beyond the pebbles, I walked the bay
-  I was still chasing the tides
+  I still chase the tide
-  Now the lowest of tides.
+  The lowest of tides.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-